busayojee/sat-water/segmentation/segment-water/README.md

+# SEGMENTATION OF WATER BODIES FROM SATELLITE IMAGES
 ## Introduction
 Satellite imagery is a rich source of information, and the accurate segmentation of water bodies is crucial for understanding environmental patterns and changes over time.
 This project aims to provide a reliable and efficient tool for extracting water regions from raw satellite images.